Andrew-S-Rosen/cbe504/main.typ

 )<fig:hard_sphere>

-Assuming that #ce("A") and #ce("B") follow a Maxwell--Boltzmann distribution of speeds at a given temperature $T$, the frequency of collisions that occur at a given temperature can be shown to be#footnote[For additional details refer to "Chapter 2: The Mechanisms of Chemical Reactions in Homogeneous Phases" in J.B.
-Butt, _Reaction Kinetics and Reactor Design_ (2#super[nd] ed.).]
+Assuming that #ce("A") and #ce("B") follow a Maxwell--Boltzmann distribution of speeds at a given temperature $T$,#footnote[For additional details refer to "Chapter 2: The Mechanisms of Chemical Reactions in Homogeneous Phases" in J.B.
+Butt, _Reaction Kinetics and Reactor Design_ (2#super[nd] ed.).] the frequency of collisions that occur at a given temperature can be shown to be#footnote[For the collision of identical species, $macron(Z)$ should include a 1/2 factor to prevent double counting.]
 $ macron(Z) = n_ce("A") n_ce("B") sigma_ce("AB")^2 ((8 pi k_"B" T)/(mu_ce("AB")))^(1/2), $<eq:z_collision>
 where $n_ce("A")$ and $n_ce("B")$ are the number density of A and B (i.e. units of $"particle/m"^(3)$), and $mu_ce("AB")$ is the so-called reduced mass of the #ce("AB") system given as
 $ mu_ce("AB") equiv (m_ce("A") m_ce("B"))/(m_ce("A") + m_ce("B")), $